xlibb/module-sikulix/ballerina/Module.md

 Using the **SikuliX IDE**, you can setup and maintain such visual workflows including capturing and organizing the needed images and finding x, y coordinate points.

-Go to the [SikuliX download page](https://launchpad.net/sikuli/+download) and download the latest version of the SikuliX IDE acccording to your operating system.
+Go to the [SikuliX download page](https://launchpad.net/sikuli/+download) and download the latest version of the SikuliX IDE according to your operating system.

 The IDE is only available as jar-file, that can be double-clicked to start it, usage in a command window: `java -jar <path-to>/sikulixide.jar`